lukashetzer/lukashetzer.github.io/content/teaching/survey_methods/index.md

 ---

-**M.Sc., Summer term 2025, University of Cologne**
+**M.Sc., summer term 2025 (with Jasmin Rath) & summer term 2026, University of Cologne**

-**Co-taught with Jasmin Rath**

 **Course Description:**

-This MA seminar combines survey research methods with the study of current political phenomena and pressing issues of democracy.
-We will cover general aspects of survey research such as sampling, measurement, and questionnaire design, as well as the design and application of survey experiments.
-From a substantive perspective, the course addresses topics such as (affective) polarization, the rise of populism and mainstream parties' dilemmas with regard to the radical right.
-Students will gain practical skills in designing and analyzing surveys and learn how these methods can be used to examine current challenges facing democratic systems.
-In addition, students will gain hands-on experience with preparing survey data collection, including pre-registration, considerations for ethics approval and questionnaire programming with the software *Qualtrics*.
-The goal of the course is for students to develop a pre-analysis plan for a research project and complete all steps except data collection.
+This MA seminar introduces advanced survey research methods through the lens of current political phenomena and pressing challenges to democracy.
+The course covers core elements of survey research, including sampling strategies, measurement, and questionnaire design, as well as the design and application of survey experiments.
+Particular emphasis is placed on advanced techniques such as vignette studies, conjoint analysis, and AI-supported conversational interviewing as an emerging approach to survey data collection.

+From a substantive perspective, the seminar engages with topics such as affective polarization, the rise of populism, and the strategic dilemmas faced by mainstream parties in response to the radical right.
+Students acquire practical skills in designing, implementing, and analyzing surveys, and learn how survey methods can be applied to the empirical study of contemporary democratic challenges.

+The course provides hands-on experience with preparing survey data collection, including pre-registration, ethical considerations, and questionnaire programming using Qualtrics.
+By the end of the seminar, students develop a complete pre-analysis plan for an original research project and carry out all stages of the research process except data collection.

+**Learning Goals**

 By the end of the course, successful students will achieve the following learning goals:
-- **Designing survey research:** Students have in-depth knowledge of core survey methods, including sampling, measurement, questionnaire design, and advanced techniques like vignettes and conjoint analyses.
+- **Designing survey research:** Students develop in-depth knowledge of core survey methods, including sampling, measurement, and questionnaire design, as well as advanced techniques such as vignettes, conjoint analysis, and AI-based conversational interviewing.
-- **Practical implementation of survey research:** Students will be able to implement research projects using survey methods, including programming questionnaires in Qualtrics, while ensuring adherence to ethical standards.
+- **Practical implementation of survey research:** Students are able to implement survey-based research projects, including programming questionnaires in Qualtrics, while adhering to ethical and methodological standards.
-- **Evaluating survey designs:** Students will develop the ability to critically evaluate existing survey-based research designs in the context of recent developments on challenges for democracy.
+- **Evaluating survey designs:** Students acquire the ability to critically assess existing survey research designs in light of recent political developments and challenges to democratic governance.
-- **Communication skills:** Students will improve their oral presentation and written communication skills, enabling them to develop, present, and refine research proposals while providing constructive feedback to their peers.
+- **Communication skills:** Students strengthen their oral and written communication skills by developing, presenting, and refining research proposals and by providing constructive feedback to peers.